Simba1403/Godrej/README.md

 ## Module Catalog (High‑level)

-Fill this table first to give a quick map of the platform.
+We list all the modules here in this table to give an overall view.

 | Module      | Summary                                 | Core Models                | Primary APIs                         | FE‑Only/Non‑API work? |
 | ----------- | --------------------------------------- | -------------------------- | ------------------------------------ | --------------------- |